City Theater (Biddeford, Maine): Theater History

 Renamed City Theater in 1955, interior improvements were started.
 The lobby and its staircase were paneled, new poster display cases were built, along with a projection booth, and a permanent cinemascope screen was put in place.

 The transition from opera house to movie theater was neither easy nor graceful.
 Television and drive-ins won the battle over movie houses, and in 1965 City Theater closed its doors.
 From 1971 to 1974 it was actually used as a storage facility for the city.
 Ironically, in 1973 City Theater, as part of Biddeford City Hall, was recognized and listed as a Historical Landmark with the National Trust.

-Regardless, in 1975 a load of sand was dumped in the middle of the venerable old facility, turning the orchestra pit into a horseshoe pit!
+Regardless, in 1975 a load of sand was dumped in the middle of the venerable old facility, turning the orchestra pit into a horseshoe pit.

 However, not everyone thought the Theater should suffer this fate.
 In 1977, the newly incorporated City Theater Associates began a move to reopen City Theater.
 Through a lot of hard work and community volunteerism, the Theater reopened in 1978 with the internationally acclaimed Norman Luboff Choir.
 The Theater received a face lift, but was still in dire need of many essential upgrades and comprehensive restoration.

 The public supported the City Theater and attendance grew as plays, musicals, concerts, dance recitals and community events once again graced the stage.

 In 1996 the Theater celebrated its 100th anniversary and was awarded a gift of new seats from the city of Biddeford.
 Soon a combination of funding received from federal, state, municipal, private, and business sources put restoration efforts into full motion.
 The highlights of this effort include a new marquee along with restored and reproduced stenciling on the Theater's lobby walls, house walls, and ceiling.
 The Theater also received modern updates to its lighting and sound system, a digital projector and the installation of a new heating and air conditioning system.
 Old buildings demand constant maintenance and the upgrades continue.
 Today, efforts are under way to make upgrades to stage flooring, the costume room and public restrooms, as well as to re-point exterior brickwork, and to make long- overdue upgrades to the fly system (most of the pulleys and the pin rail above the stage are original equipment).

 City Theater continues its mission of fostering an appreciation for the performing arts.
-In addition to five main stage productions, we have expanded our season by collaborating with other non-profits and entertainment organizations to bring music, comedy and dance to the City Theater stage.
+In addition to five main stage productions, it has expanded its season by collaborating with other non-profits and entertainment organizations to bring music, comedy and dance to the City Theater stage.